jzhenghm/MyPlayAppTracking/README.md

 message ({'app' => :app, 'env' => :env, 'version' => :version, 'date' => :date, 'username'=> :uid }.to_json end
 ```

-I don't have project setup in Chef server to test this the update. but We can test it on terminal with `curl` command:
+I don't have project setup in Chef server to test deployment update. but We can do it with `curl` command on terminal:

 `curl -X POST -H "Content-Type: application/json"
 -d '{"app":"e-commerce web","version":"0.1.2","env":"prod","username":"mack","date":"2016-02-01"}' http://localhost:9000/journal/add`

-To check the tracking application updated with the new insertion, we can search current deployment on web interface and we will see the lastest deployment we just added is at the top of search results.
+To check the tracking application updated with the new insertion, we can search current deployment on web interface and we will see the latest deployment we just added is at the top of search results.